French-styled American Art Nouveau Sterling Silver Hand Mirror

 It should not be assumed that fine workmanship and excellence of design were confined to the work of the Parisian silversmiths, for many a provincial center could boast craftsmen quite on a par with those of Paris.
 Recognition of this, however, is quite recent, and for many years provincial silver was held in far less esteem than Parisian.
 The silversmiths of the provinces did not merely copy those of Paris but had ideas of their own, as regards both form and ornament, which they did not hesitate to express.
 The silversmiths of Toulouse, for instance, were especially adept at the interpretation of rococo ornament.

-As the use of classical forms progressed, there was a loss in spontaneity of expression and a tendency to interpret less, to conform more closely to archaeological prototypes.
+As the use of classical forms progressed, there was a loss in the spontaneity of expression and a tendency to interpret less, to conform more closely to archaeological prototypes.
 The ultimate result of this movement was the so-called Empire style, which often gives the impression of being lifeless and unsympathetic.
 This style crystallized far earlier than is generally realized and lasted far longer.
 It developed before the Bourbons went to the guillotine in 1793 and was still flourishing in the period of their restoration (1814-1830).
-The period which immediately follows, with its emphasis on Romanticism and its predilection for "improved" versions of past styles, provides a good reason for bringing the story of French domestic silver to a close at this point.
+The period that immediately follows, gave emphasis on Romanticism and its predilection for "improved" versions of past styles and continued well into the 19thC.